Sunday, March 26, 2017

 ¼ tsp. baking powder

 ¾ cup vegetables – my preferred combination is finely chopped zucchini, red peppers, chives, parsley, and one clove of crushed garlic

 Basil – either 2 tbsp. chopped fresh or 1 tsp. dried

 Preheat the oven to 375°.
 Chop the vegetables, combine them with the herbs, and steam them until soft by placing them in a pan with a few tbsp. of water or vegetable broth.

 Blend the eggs and sour cream together.
-Add the coconut flour, brown rice flour, salt, and baking powder.
+Add the cheese, coconut flour, brown rice flour, salt, and baking powder.
 Use a slotted spoon to add the vegetable-herb mixture without adding the cooking water (which would make the batter too wet).
 Stir everything well.

 Pour the batter evenly into muffin cups.
 Bake for 15-18 minutes or until slightly browned and solid.
 Alternatively, pour the batter into a greased baking dish, bake for 20-25 minutes or until done.
 A knife should come out clean and the top should be lightly browned when they are done.
 If you bake the recipe in a baking dish, wait a few minutes for it to cool down and set, then cut it into squares.